Alternative Medicine Career Information and Education Requirements

 Licensure and Regulation

 Depending on an individual's area of practice, state licensure in complementary and alternative medicine (CAM) may be necessary.
-As of July 2012, the Doctor of Naturopathy (N.D.) or the Doctor of Naturopathic Medicine (NMD) were recognized in 16 states and three U.S. territories; naturopathic doctors in these regions must pass the Naturopathic Physicians Licensing Examination Board exam (NPLEX) after completing their education.
+As of August 2016, the Doctor of Naturopathy (N.D.) and the Doctor of Naturopathic Medicine (NMD) were recognized in 16 states and four U.S. territories; naturopathic doctors in these regions must pass the Naturopathic Physicians Licensing Examination Board exam (NPLEX) after completing their education.
 Most states require acupuncturists to earn a license by passing the National Certification Commission for Acupuncture and Oriental Medicine exam.
 Other areas, like reflexology and iridology, are not approved, recognized or regulated by any state.

 Alternative medicine is still emerging in the medical field.
 Depending on the state, a doctorate in naturopathy may be recognized as a valid doctoral degree, while in others, a doctorate in a different medical field can help the aspiring alternative medicine practitioner.
 Specialized training is needed no matter what field one is entering into.
 Licenses, certifications, or associate's degrees are examples of the kinds of programs available.